 #3 TAFTSVILLE COVERED BRIDGE in TAFTSVILLE, VERMONT

-Be cognizant as you stop roadside for photos of this bridge as bright as a candy apple, as traffic is slow but consistent.
+Be cognizant as you stop at the roadside for photos of this bridge as bright as a candy apple, as traffic is slow but consistent.

-Cross the covered bridge to get to Simon Pearce in Quechee, Vt. or keep driving on route 4 and turn left at the blinking light to get to the same place.
+You can cross the covered bridge to reach Simon Pearce in Quechee, Vermont, or keep driving on Route 4 and turn left at the blinking light to return to the same place.

-#4 Covered bridge in Quechee next to Simon Pearce glass blowing studio, shop, and restaurant.
+#4.
+There is a Covered bridge in Quechee next to Simon Pearce's glass-blowing studio, shop, and restaurant.
 You will need reservations for the restaurant.

-If you want to see a very long covered bridge and also go to lunch at Harpoon Brewery in Windsor, Vermont follows the directions posted below after you pass the Taftsville covered bridge in Taftsville, Vt....just outside of Woodstock.
+If you want to see a very long covered bridge and also go to lunch at Harpoon Brewery in Windsor, Vermont, follow the directions posted below after you pass the Taftsville covered bridge in Taftsville, Vermont, just outside of Woodstock.

 After you see Taftsville Covered Bridge, you have a choice.
 You can drive down Route 12 to Hartland and onto Route 5 to Windsor.
 Stop for lunch at Harpoon Brewery (Route 5 in Windsor) and visit Path of Life Gardens (Memorial Day weekend-Columbus Day weekend).
 Continue on to Windsor to see the Cornish-Windsor Covered Bridge, pictured here: